 About Dr. Claire E. Sufrin

-Dr. Sufrin is Associate Professor of Instruction and Assistant Director of Jewish Studies in the Crown Family Center for Jewish and Israel Studies at Northwestern University in Evanston, Illinois.
-She has taught previously at Stanford University, the University of Illinois at Chicago (UIC), the University of Notre Dame, and Northeastern University in Boston.
+Before joining the Hartman Institute, Claire was Associate Professor of Instruction in Jewish Studies and Assistant Director of the Crown Family Center for Jewish and Israel Studies at Northwestern University in Evanston, Illinois.
+She has also taught at Stanford University, the University of Illinois at Chicago (UIC), the University of Notre Dame, and Northeastern University in Boston.

-Dr. Sufrin holds a BA in Religious Studies from Yale University and a PhD in Religious Studies from Stanford University.
-She lives with her husband Michael Simon and their two sons in Evanston, Illinois.
+Claire holds a BA in Religious Studies from Yale University and a PhD in Religious Studies from Stanford University.
+She lives with her husband Michael Simon and their two children in Evanston, Illinois.